Come for the boats, stay to explore the intriguing assortment of art.

 The reveals continue.
 Barber Parkway ends, and you turn right onto Neptune Boulevard, which leads to a traffic circle surrounding a beautiful, authentic Italian Renaissance fountain surmounted with a statue of Neptune.

 As you continue toward the marina, now visible, watch out for knights and replica Chinese terra cotta warriors standing guard, a huge spider, and four bronze Atlantean sea horses.
-Park and walk to the yacht basin, and the “Lady-in-the-Lake” will come into view around its right (west) side.
+Park and walk to the yacht basin.

 Update as of May 2021: The Lady in the Lake statue can no longer be found at the Marina, as it was severely damaged in a storm.

 Update as of January 2023.
 The Lady of the Lake in the marina was damaged by Hurricane Sally.
 She has been repaired and restored to her location in the marina.

 Do not board any of the boats docked there without permission of the owner.
 If you visit by water, there is transient boater's docking available, as well as diesel and marine gasoline for sale.
 Call on VHF channel 16, or by phone 251-987-2628.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook